 What does a car radiator do?

 A car radiator removes heat from an engine.
 An internal combustion engine burns a gas or diesel fuel to generate heat energy and then transforms that heat energy into mechanical energy.
 The average engine is only about 25-30% efficient.
 In other words, approximately 70-75% of the heat generated during combustion isn’t used to make power.
+So some of the heat is used to produce mechanical energy, some is lost out the tailpipe as exhaust and the rest is absorbed by the antifreeze coolant.
+Car radiators are made from various materials like copper, brass, plastic and aluminum.

 The coolant circulating throughout the engine absorbs heat from around the cylinders and cylinder heat.
 The engine’s water pump then forces the hot coolant to the radiator where the heat is removed.
 If the flow rate is too fast, the coolant won’t pick up enough heat or lose enough heat while traveling through the radiator.
 If the coolant flow is too slow, the coolant will pick up too much heat while in the engine, possible causing it to boil.